-Update: Pressing a button wasn't as satisfying, so I decided that talking to the bot would make for more entertainment.
+Update 1: Pressing a button wasn't as satisfying, so I decided that talking to the bot would make for more entertainment.
 I tried out a few platforms and I currently have decided that Telegram was the best platform for me.

 However using the Python Telegram Bot api has been challenging because it cuts out the connection every thirty minutes and stops responding.
 Unfortunately while I have raised it as an issue, it is something that they have not fixed yet, and I have been unable to find another messaging app that provides a voice functionality.
-Luckily they have recently managed to find a solution for this, and stability has improved significantly.

 Following the success of my morning light prototype, I decided I wanted something more.
 I wanted to see if I could have things at a button's touch away.